 This recipe will feed a hungry crowd, and is also great for leftovers.
 I know my family really likes it too, if the clean plates are any indication.
 It sure makes washing the dishes a lot easier when there is a stack of clean plates in the sink.
 But it is still hard to get the pan clean.
 The last thing I want to do after a family dinner, is scrub the pan.
 Using pan liners are a huge help.
 It cuts down on scrubbing dishes.

+Rigatoni pasta recipes are so perfect for a lot of people.
 I love how this recipe will feed my large family and still yield a few leftovers.
 It’s also very simple to prepare.
 I admit that on occasion I use already prepared sauce, but it’s so simple to make this sauce and it truly does taste a lot better.

 This is a hearty meal.
 All you need to add is a salad and some crusty bread.
 If you’re like me, you’ll grab a bottle of Italian wine too.
 Need a great homemade salad dressing?
 Check out my zesty House Salad Dressing recipe.
 It is oh-so delicious and comes together easily.